 Chat with your child about how important it is they get at least eight hours sleep each night and that they exercise every day.
 You might like to walk, cycle or run with them each night after dinner, and police when they go to bed.

-If your child is feeling a moment of high anxiety, advise them to get up, go outside and do a quick, intense burst of activity such as running on the spot or jumping jacks.
-Then advise them to take five deep breaths to release tension.
+If your child is feeling a moment of high anxiety, suggest they get up, go outside and do a quick, intense burst of activity such as running on the spot or jumping jacks.
+Then take five deep breaths to release tension.

 Put it into perspective